-Unlike previous years when the majority of funding went towards Project Funding, this year the majority of funds contributed to the running costs of the grantees.
+This year the most popular purpose of the grants awarded for was project funding.
 The Trustees do not restrict their funding to this area and welcome applications for all purposes apart from capital building costs.

 Monitoring

 All successful applicants are requested to provide a report on the use of the funding provided and how it has benefited the target groups.
 An official monitoring form is provided for the purpose of reporting under all categories with the exception of the holiday funding.
 The charities in receipt of a holiday grant are asked to provide a short narrative on the holiday funded as well as photographs or other proof that the holiday has taken place, within a year of the grant receipt.